harvard-dce/dce_course_admin/README.md

     1. Consumer Key will be the `LTI_OAUTH_COURSE_ADMIN_CONSUMER_KEY` from your `.env`
     1. Shared Secret will be the `LTI_OAUTH_COURSE_ADMIN_CONSUMER_SECRET` from your `.env`
     1. Config URL will be `http(s)://[host:ip]/course_admin/tool_config`

+#### Canvas developer key

+This app makes use of the [harvard-dce/django-canvas-api-token](https://github.com/harvard-dce/django-canvas-api-token) extension to handle Canvas's oauth workflow for generating user access tokens.
+You'll need to get whoever admin's your institution's Canvas instance to generate this developer key for you.
+In a local dev/testing situation you can possibly make one yourself.

+If you happen to be using the [canvas-docker](https://hub.docker.com/r/lbjay/canvas-docker/) docker image there is a pre-generated developer key already included.
+Using the `/admin` UI create an entry in the `canvas_dev_key` table with the following values:

+* consumer_key = "dce_course_admin" (if using the `example.env` values)
+* client_id = "1"
+* client_secret = "test_developer_key"

 ## Development setup